KhamisiKibet/Docs-QT-PyQt-PySide-Custom-Widgets/docs/qdragable-widgets.md

 Your support helps us maintain and improve these custom widgets for the community.

 ## QDraggableWidget
-The QDraggableWidget module provides custom draggable widget functionality for PyQt applications.
-It includes two main classes: QDragItem and QDragWidget.
+The `QT-PyQt-PySide-Custom-Widgets - QDraggableWidget` module provides custom draggable widget functionality for `PyQt/PySide` applications.
+It includes two main classes: `QDragItem` and `QDragWidget`.

 Installation
 You can install the QT-PyQt-PySide-Custom-Widgets package via pip: